-Within thirty (30) days after the referral to the Board by the Clerk or, in the case of a referral to a Committee(s) within thirty (30) days of the Committee(s) report, the Board shall hold without requirement of a vote, at least one (1) public hearing on the proposed Ordinance and notice of such hearing shall be published in a newspaper having substantial circulation in the City at least five (5) days prior to said hearing and be posted on the City website.
+Within thirty (30) days after the referral to the Board by the Clerk or, in the case of a referral to a Committee(s) within thirty (30) days of the Committee(s) report, the Board shall hold without requirement of a vote, at least one (1) public hearing on the proposed of of and notice shall be published as required by Connecticut State Statutes or by such requirements established by the Board of Aldermen, and be posted on the City's website. and notice of such hearing shall be published in a newspaper having substantial circulation in the City at least five (5) days prior to said hearing and be posted on the City website.